Stability of discrete empirical interpolation and gappy proper orthogonal decomposition with randomized and deterministic sampling points: Introduction

 \section{Introduction}

 Model reduction seeks to construct reduced systems that provide accurate approximations of the solutions of large-scale systems of equations with significantly reduced computational cost \cite{BGWSIREV}.
 In projection-based model reduction, the reduced systems are obtained via (Petrov-)Galerkin projection of the full-system equations onto low-dimensional---reduced---subspaces of the high-dimensional solution spaces corresponding to the full systems.
 If the large-scale systems contain nonlinear equations, then projection of the full-system equations onto reduced spaces typically is insufficient to obtain reduced systems that are computationally cheaper to solve than the full systems, because the nonlinear terms entail computations with costs that scale with the number of the degrees of freedom of the full system.
-Empirical interpolation \cite{barrault04-EIM,Maday2013,MADAY2015310}, and its discrete counter part, the discrete empirical interpolation method (\deim) \cite{DEIM,drmac-gugercin-DEIM-2016}, provide one solution to this problem by approximating the nonlinear terms of the nonlinear equations via sparse sampling.
+The empirical interpolation method (\textsf{EIM}) \cite{barrault04-EIM,Maday2013,MADAY2015310}, and its discrete counter part, the discrete empirical interpolation method (\deim) \cite{DEIM,drmac-gugercin-DEIM-2016}, provide one solution to this problem by approximating the nonlinear terms of the nonlinear equations via sparse sampling.
 The nonlinear terms are evaluated at a few interpolation points---sampling points---and then all other components of the nonlinear terms are approximated via interpolation in low-dimensional subspaces.
-However, approximations via (\textsf{D})\textsf{EIM} have been shown to suffer from instabilities in certain situations, see, e.g., \cite{BeckettZhouMSThesis,GHAVAMIAN2017458,Mula}.
-Localization \cite{EftangLocal,peherstorfer13localized} and adaptation \cite{Peherstorfer15aDEIM} of the low-dimensional subspaces have been proposed as possible remedies.
-Another remedy that has been reported in the literature, and that typically is easier to implement in practice than localization and adaptation, is oversampling empirical interpolation so that the nonlinear terms are approximated via regression rather than via interpolation \cite{AstWWB08,CarlbergPhD2011,BeckettZhouMSThesis,Mula,ZimW16}.
-In this work, we consider the specific case where only noisy samples---observations---of the nonlinear terms are available and where \deim has been shown to be unstable, see, e.g., \cite{Mula}.
-We provide a probabilistic analysis that shows that oversampling \deim leads to stable approximations even in the presence of noisy samples and propose deterministic oversampling strategies to select oversampling points in principled ways.
+However, approximations via \ddeim have been shown to suffer from instabilities in certain situations, see, e.g., \cite{BeckettZhouMSThesis,GHAVAMIAN2017458,Mula}.
+Localization \cite{EftangLocal,peherstorfer13localized} and adaptation \cite{Peherstorfer15aDEIM,P18AADEIM} of the low-dimensional subspaces have been proposed as possible remedies.
+Another remedy that has been reported in the literature, and that typically is easier to implement in practice than localization and adaptation, is ``oversampling'' empirical interpolation so that the nonlinear terms are approximated via regression rather than via interpolation, which goes under the name of gappy proper orthogonal decomposition (\gpod) in the model reduction literature \cite{AstWWB08,CarlbergPhD2011,BeckettZhouMSThesis,Mula,ZimW16}.
+In this work, we consider the specific case where only noisy samples---observations---of the nonlinear terms are available and where \ddeim has been shown to be unstable, see, e.g., \cite{Mula}.
+We provide a probabilistic analysis that shows that \gpod with randomized samples leads to stable approximations in the presence of noise if more sampling points than basis vectors are used.